Wapweelah Regeneration Project

 Project Information:

-Wapweelah Regeneration Project is a Human-Induced Regeneration (HIR) project located on Wapweelah Station, near the small locality of Enngonia, approximately 100km northwest of Bourke in the Far West region of New South Wales.
-Registered in August 2015, the project covers a substantial area of 24,806 hectares.
+Wapweelah Regeneration Project (ERF101517) is a Human-Induced Regeneration project located on Wapweelah Station near Bourke in outback New South Wales.
+It was registered in August 2015 and covers an expansive 24,806.44 hectares.